viniciusban/viniciusban.github.io/_posts/2019-07-28-factories-for-your-tests.md

 You write automated tests for your system and realize many fixtures (a.k.a, test data) are similar to each other.
 Then, you decide to write functions to produce them in a standardized way.
 How would you implement these factories?
 Should you use simple functions or would classes be better in this case?

-Let's suppose we want to generate test data to a `User` class with 3 attributes: `name`, `profile` and `company`.
+Let's suppose we want to generate test data to an `Employee` with 4 attributes.
 The class definition is:

 ```
-class User:
+class Employee:
     name = ""
-    profile = ""
+    species = ""
     company = ""
+    department = ""

     def __init__(self, **kwargs):
-        self.name = kwargs["name"]
+        self.name = kwargs.get("name")
-        self.profile = kwargs["profile"]
+        self.species = kwargs.get("species")
-        self.company = kwargs["company"]
+        self.company = kwargs.get("company")
+        self.department = kwargs.get("department")

     def __str__(self):
         return self.name
 ```

-Note: `User` could be a Django model, but for a didactical purpose in this article I'm using a simple class.
+The `Employee` class could be a Django or a SQLAlchemy model.
+Python has several good options to create classes like this one.
+Named tuples and data classes are some of them, but for teaching purposes I'm using a simple class in this article.
+The goal here is to provide you with the very basic concepts.

 A factory should do some work for us.
 Usually, it uses some default values to avoid duplication in tests.